5 from 25 votes

 mexican street corn casserole in a dish, next to limes on a cutting board.

-• You can give the casserole even more flavor depth by grilling the corn before mixing it into the casserole.
-Drain the canned corn well and grill on a griddle or in a skillet for just a few minutes, until corn starts to brown and pop.
+• You can give this Mexican Corn Casserole even more flavor depth by grilling the corn before mixing it in.
+Just drain your canned corn really well and toss it on a hot griddle or skillet for a few minutes until it starts to brown and pop a bit.
+That little bit of char takes this elote casserole recipe to the next level and gives it that smoky, street-corn flavor you love.

 Definitely not!
 You can use an equivalent amount of frozen corn or fresh corn cut off the cob.
 Both of these will give the corn more crunch and texture, if you prefer that.